erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

         * <img src="https://i.imgur.com/3nLBkdk.jpg" style="width: 600px" />
         * If it's not set, the child will not share anything with the parent.
 * Linux thread model
-    * Native POSIX Thread Library(NPTL): 1-1 Model aka, a kernel level task for each user level thread.
+    * **Native POSIX Thread Library(NPTL)**: **1-1 Model** aka, a kernel level task for each user level thread.
         * It replaced the earlier implementation of **LinuxThreds**(M:M Model), has similar issues as  Solaris OS.
-    * In NPTL, the kernel sees every user level thread.
-This is acceptable because kernel trapping has become much cheaper, so user/kernel crossings are much more affordable.
+    * In NPTL, **the kernel sees every user level thread.** This is acceptable because kernel trapping has become much cheaper, so user/kernel crossings are much more affordable.
     * Also, modern platforms have more memory - removing the constraints to keep the number of kernel threads as small as possible.
+* The benefits got from 1:1 model:
+    * **Scheduling.** With 1:1 threads, there is <u>no longer any need for user-level scheduling</u> because the kernel sees all threads and their priorities can be refined to allow scheduler to optimize things appropriately.
+    * **Synchronization.** With 1:1 threads, there is <u>no more management of signal masks</u>.
+The kernel thread will deliver signals to its user thread if the mask is enabled.
+    * **Signaling.** With 1:1 threads, <u>User threads can be woken up immediately once a mutex is freed, rather than needing to traverse through a user-level threading library that relies on global synchronization primitives</u>.
+Furthermore, blocking operations(like waiting on a lock) are trivial to recognize, and deadlocks can be avoided because the kernel sees all primitives.
+    * **light-weight processes aren’t necessary** because all of the data for a thread is stored within the thread itself; any shared data across threads is stored in their PCB.